wpswings/woo-refund-and-exchange-lite/readme.txt

 16. API Settings.

 == Changelog ==

+= 4.4.9 - Released on 17 April 2025 =
+* New: Compatibility with the latest WC [9.7.1] and WP [6.8]
+* Fix: Resolved an issue affecting the display of the shipping label in email notifications.
+* Fix: Addressed and corrected various validation issues throughout the plugin.

 = 4.4.8 - Released on 11 March 2025 =
 * New: Compatibility with the latest WC [9.7.1]